 Wrongful death claims have time limits for bringing such claims.
-This information is extremely important to know, because failing to file a lawsuit in a timely manner prohibits all rights to any recovery if the claim is late.
+According to our Rancho Cucamonga injury attorney, this information is extremely important to know, because failing to file a lawsuit in a timely manner prohibits all rights to any recovery if the claim is late.
 In California, claims against a government agency must start within six months; medical negligence claims have a statute of limitation as short as one year following the death of a loved one.
 With other accidents, the limitation period for settling a claim, or filing a lawsuit can be as short as two years.

 A day, week or month late may eliminate all rights regardless of how credible the claim may be.
 It broke my heart one day when I was contacted by a family who lost their infant daughter to clear medical negligence, but they were several weeks late in bringing the case to me and I could do nothing for them.
 There are few exceptions to this hard and fast cutoff, so consulting an attorney can help identify whether a claim can be preserved.

-Our Wrongful Death Attorneys Are Here to Help in Your Time of Need
+Our Rancho Cucamonga Injury Attorney Are Here to Help in Your Time of Need

-Because of the complexity of wrongful death cases, a skilled lawyer is required to expose all the critical issues early on and will help minimize the negative influences on the amount available for recovery.
-While I hope you are never faced with this type of a claim, if you or someone you know needs a lawyer because of a potential wrongful death claim, contact us by completing the form on this page to discuss the matter with an experienced wrongful death attorney.
-From our offices in Rancho Cucamonga and Victorville, we proudly serve Fontana and the entire Inland Emipre/High Desert region.
+Because of the complexity of wrongful death cases, a skilled Rancho Cucamonga injury attorney is required to expose all the critical issues early on and will help minimize the negative influences on the amount available for recovery.
+While I hope you are never faced with this type of a claim, if you or someone you know needs a lawyer because of a potential wrongful death claim, contact our firm online or give us a call now to discuss the matter with an experienced Rancho Cucamonga injury attorney.